ralexrivero/holbertonschool-higher_level_programming/0x07-python-test_driven_development/README.md

-# 0x06.
-Python - Classes and Objects
+# 0x07.
+Python - Test-driven development
 ## Learning Objectives
 ### General

-- Why Python programming is awesome
+    Why Python programming is awesome
-- What’s the difference between errors and exceptions
-- What are exceptions and how to use them
-- When do we need to use exceptions
-- How to correctly handle an exception
-- What’s the purpose of catching exceptions
-- How to raise a builtin exception
-- When do we need to implement a clean-up action after an exception
+    What’s an interactive test
+    Why tests are important
+    How to write Docstrings to create tests
+    How to write documentation for each module and function What are the basic option flags to create tests How to find edge cases

 ## Environment
 <div>